townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       probe sequence is determined in part by a second hash function.

    semantic error
-      An error in a program that makes it do something other than what the programmer intended.
+      An error in a program or expression that makes it do something other than what the programmer intended.
       Compare to :term:`compile-time error`, :term:`link error`,
       and :term:`runtime error`.

    semantics
-      The meaning of a program.
+      The meaning of a program or piece of text.

    separate chaining
       In :term:`hashing`, a synonym for